-Although inflation in Paraguay has remained stable at around 4.6% over the last five years, we cannot assure that inflation in Paraguay will not increase significantly.
+Although inflation in Paraguay has remained stable at around 4.7% over the last five years, we cannot assure that it will not increase significantly.
 An increase in inflation in Paraguay could decrease the purchasing power of our consumers in the country, which could adversely affect our volumes and impact our sales income.